iterative/vscode-dvc/README.md

 Azure to help improve our products and services.
 This extension respects the `telemetry.enableTelemetry` setting which you can learn more about at https://code.visualstudio.com/docs/supporting/faq#_how-to-disable-telemetry-reporting.

-## VSCode Forks

-While the DVC Extension can work with VSCode forks like [VSCodium](https://vscodium.com/), our team only supports the official Microsoft build and it's possible that issues can arise.
-The Python extension in particular has problems with VSCodium, and often causes our extension's integration with it to fail.